What??? you may be wondering. Isn’t public speaking all about words?

 - Professional settings: Here, you want to use the correct “terms of art” (don’t say exfoliate if you mean defoliate)

-- Tense or diplomatic situation: When tempers are running high, it’s useful to chose your words with care (“Let me respond to that” is a better lead than “You really are an idiot!”)
+- Tense or diplomatic situations: When tempers are running high, it’s useful to chose your words with care (“Let me respond to that” is a better lead than “You really are an idiot!”)

 - If time is short, or the occasion is momentous: In these situations, you may want to script yourself to be sure that every word counts (that’s why people memorize their TEDx talks, or use a TelePrompter for official speeches).